genesiscommunitysuccess/docs/docs/server-reference/other-modules/DbToGenesis/dbtogenesis.md

         </genesisStream>
         </dbToGenesis>

-\# Script \`\`\`generateSQLFromRDB\`\`\`
+### generateSQLFromRDB

 The **generateSQLFromRDB** script is a tool that generates ".sql" files to create tables, triggers and procedures in the RDBMS system by reading the current Genesis dictionary.
 It also adds the pertinent **genesisStream** configuration to the specified **dbtogenesis.xml** configuration file.

-It is by no means mandatory, but it provides a generic, quick and working example that can be further modified or extended with ease.
+* It is by no means mandatory, but it provides a generic, quick and working example that can be further modified or extended with ease.
 However, the Genesis dictionary must be appropriately configured beforehand:
   EXTERNAL_ID field and TABLENAME_BY_EXTERNAL_ID key must exist (as shown in the examples in the previous section) inside the table

-You also need the CREATED_AT and CREATED_BY fields ni the table if you want to use the generateCreatedInfo option in the dbtogenesis.xml configuration.
+* You also need the CREATED_AT and CREATED_BY fields in the table if you want to use the **generateCreatedInfo** option in the **dbtogenesis.xml** configuration.

 \`\`\`

 #### generateSQLFromRDB

+    ```
+    usage: generateSQLFromRDB
-\-cfg,--configFile <arg>        dbtogenesis config xml file to be modified
+    -cfg,--configFile <arg>        dbtogenesis config xml file to be modified

-\-dbName,--databaseName <arg>   the database name for Oracle dbs
+    -dbName,--databaseName <arg>   the database name for Oracle dbs

-\-dbType,--databaseType <arg>   the database type: MSSQL,ORACLE or
+    -dbType,--databaseType <arg>   the database type: MSSQL,ORACLE or
                                     POSTGRES

-\-f,--file <arg>                name of the sql file to export table
+    -f,--file <arg>                name of the sql file to export table

-\-genUID,--generateUniqueID     forces generation of a unique ID.
+    -genUID,--generateUniqueID     forces generation of a unique ID.
 Unique
                                     IDs are created ALWAYS if the primary key
                                     has more than one field.

-\-h,--help                      show usage information
+    -h,--help                      show usage information

-\-t,--table <arg>               the name of the table to export to csv
+    -t,--table <arg>               the name of the table to export to csv

-\`\`\`
+    ```